TNKSoftware/helix_remix/README.md

 A built firmware is including in "build" folder.
 Write this hex file by [QML Toolbox](https://qmk.fm/toolbox/) and you can use all the features without any programming.

-This is an example of installing the QMK development environment and building the source code on MSYS2 for Windows 64bit.
+I use <a href="https://msys.qmk.fm/">QMK MSYS</a>, an integrated tool, to compile the firmware.
+Once you launch QMK MSYS, set up the development tool with the "qmk setup" command to begin with, and after you are done, run the following command to compile.
 ```
-pacman --needed --noconfirm --disable-download-timeout -S git mingw-w64-x86_64-toolchain mingw-w64-x86_64-python3-pip
-python -m pip install qmk
-qmk setup

-cd qmk_firmware
 qmk compile -kb helix_remix -km default
 ```